-The Housing Choice Voucher Program enables families to obtain decent, safe, and sanitary housing by subsidizing a portion of the tenant’s monthly rent and paying it directly to the property owner.
+The Housing Choice Voucher (HCV) Program enables families to obtain decent, safe, and sanitary housing by subsidizing a portion of the tenant’s monthly rent and paying it directly to the property owner.
 Any type of private rental housing is eligible to participate in Section 8, including single family dwellings, apartments, and townhouses.
 Paperwork is minimal and the owner retains normal management rights and responsibilities, including tenant selection, rent collection, property maintenance, and lease termination.

 Payment Standards/Fair Market Rents